jac0b-w/spotify-artist-about/README.md

-The spotify api doesn't requesting certain information about an artist such as an artists biography, monthly listeners, top cities and more.
+The spotify api doesn't allow requesting certain information about an artist such as an artists biography, monthly listeners, top cities and more.
-This workaround allows you get this information and only uses the standard library.
+This workaround allows you get this information and only uses the python standard library.

 Grabs data from the artist about page on the spotify web player.